 The broncho-arterial (BA) ratio is a descriptive parameter used in thoracic CT imaging.
 It is defined as the diameter of the bronchial lumen divided by the diameter of its accompanying artery 1.
 It is usually measured in the segmental to subsegmental artery level.

-Bronchocentric granulomatosis (BG) is a rare chronic condition involving the lung and is sometimes included in the spectrum of eosinophilic lung disease 7.
+Bronchocentric granulomatosis is a rare chronic condition where airways granulomas form in response to different insults.
+It is included in the spectrum of eosinophilic lung disease.

 Bronchogenic cysts are congenital malformations of the bronchial tree (a type of bronchopulmonary foregut malformation).
 They can present as a mediastinal mass that may enlarge and cause local compression.
 It is also considered the commonest of foregut duplication cysts.